wlepage/digitalimagecorrelation/index.md

 1. The pattern covers the sample surface in the area of interest.
 1. The pattern moves and deforms with the sample, but does not exert a significant mechanical stress on the sample.
 In other words, the pattern is fully adhered to the sample, but deforms extremely easily compared to the sample.
 1. The features that comprise the pattern (the _speckles_) are random in position but uniform in size.
-1. The speckle size is at least 3 pixels to avoid aliasing (Bruck, et al. [doi:10.1007/BF02321405](https://doi.org/10.1007/BF02321405)), but not much more than 7 pixels to achieve a relatively high density of DIC points (Reu. [doi:10.1111/ext.12110](http://doi.org/10.1111/ext.12110)).
+1. The speckle size is at least 3 pixels to avoid aliasing (Reu. [doi:10.1111/ext.12111](http://doi.org/10.1111/ext.12111)), but not much more than 7 pixels to achieve a relatively high density of DIC points (Reu. [doi:10.1111/ext.12110](http://doi.org/10.1111/ext.12110)).
 If speckles are much larger than 7 pixels, then there will be relatively few DIC data points possible.
 Also, note that these speckle sizes are not averages, but are rather the range of the smallest and largest speckles (Reu. [doi:10.1111/ext.12110](http://doi.org/10.1111/ext.12110)).
 Here is an example of a calculation to estimate the desired speckle size range:
 ```
 12 mm / 2048 px * (3 to 7 px per speckle)
  = 18 to 41 microns per speckle